Jason-1978/bashFiles/.bash_myExecutables/README.txt

-Note: The scripts in this directory are auto loaded through ._bashLoasder through .bash_profile and have aliases kept in .bashAliases
+Note: The scripts in this directory are auto loaded through ._bashLoader through .bash_profile and have aliases kept in .bashAliases

 #############################################